University of Guelph Arboretum: R. J. Hilton Centre

 The original structure was the Harrison Barn, part of the Ontario Agricultural College's research farm.
 The Harrison Barn resided on Arboretum grounds and was one of the first buildings used by Arboretum staff.
 In the early 1970s, the barn was demolished to build the Service Centre on its foundation, and was re-named in the 1980s in honour of inaugural director, Dr. R.J.
 Hilton's contributions to The Arboretum.
 Today, the R.J.
 Hilton Centre continues to serve as a hub for Arboretum horticultural staff, propagation greenhouse and nursery facilities.

 Trails

 Ivey Trail

-The 1.1km Ivey Trail is distinguished by white “IVEY” on the trail posts.
+The 1.1 km Ivey Trail is distinguished by white “IVEY” on the trail posts.
 It begins at the pedestrian entrance to The Arboretum and ends at the J.C.
 Taylor Nature Centre.
 Ivey trail features access to most of The Arboretum's other trail systems because it runs along the centre of The Arboretum, bisecting most of the area.